nens/threedi-docs/source/b_modelling_workflow.rst

 Adding scenario information and running a simulation can be done in  :ref:`the Modeller Interface <simulate_api_qgis>` with the 3Di Models and Simulations plugin or on :ref:`3Di Live <3di_live_sessions>`.

-You can run an interactive simulation on the Live Site.
-The Live Site will provide an insight while the scenario is running, when your simulation is finished you can download the results.
+You can run an interactive simulation on 3Di Live.
+3Di Live will provide an insight while the scenario is running, when your simulation is finished you can download the results.
 When you use the Modeller Interface your results will only be provided after the simulation has finished.
 The Modeller Interface does provide a more detailed overview where you can enter your scenario information.

 Downloading results